rmari/chochin/README.md

 Molecular Dynamics data) in an easy manner.
 Chōchin is mostly a clone of [Yaplot](https://github.com/vitroid/Yaplot), based on the same idea of a simple set of commands interpreted to render an intentionally basic representation of 3D data.
 It is however based on a more modern graphic stack, using shader-based OpenGL for rendering, and PyQt4 for the GUI.
-The use of Python makes it easier to hack and modify.
+The use of Python for the GUI makes it easy to hack and modify.

 So far not all of Yaplot features are available (and possibly some of them will never be, the goal is not to be 100% Yaplot compatible).